elenagutiv/ga-wfas/README.md

 The following experiments can be carried out using our tool and the set of benchmarks *Random*, in the folder tests/random/Random.
 See [4] for further details on these experiments.

-Please, execute the following commands in the command line inside the folder 'ga-wfas' to create the directories obj/, plots/ and res/, and needed subdirectories inside these.
+Please, execute the following commands in the command line inside the folder ga-wfas/ to create the directories obj/, plots/ and res/, and needed subdirectories inside these.

     make env